stippi/WonderBrush-v3/README.md

 "-q" is for stopping the build on the first error, "-j" is to build using two concurrent jobs.
 If you have more CPU cores available, adjust the parameter as needed.

+If you get any missing header or missing libraries errors, you need to solve them by installing the respective development packages in HaikuDepot.
+I am sure at least libfreetype2 is needed.
+No fiddling or any cludges should be necessary aport from simply installing development packages (those that come with headers).

 The build artifacts are placed in a folder "generated".
 By default, you do a release build, so the WonderBrush executable is placed in sub-folder "distro-haiku".
 You can launch WonderBrush by executing